"To know where you're going, you need to know where you came from." – Alan Fried

 My maternal grandparents emigrated to the US after spending the later years of WWII in a Nazi Labor Camp in Poland.
 My grandma was Polish and my grandfather German.
 My paternal lineage emigrated here in the 1800's and early 1900's from Ukraine and Russia.

 I was born and raised on the land once referred to as Seawanhacky or The Island of Shells, on the indigenous land of the Leni-Lenape.
 Today, this place is known as Long Island, New York.

-I currently reside on the indigenous land of the Kumeyaay Tribe in the area known today as San Diego, California, I offer my sincere and heartfelt gratitude to the living (and the deceased) who steward and tend to the spirits—and the little people—on the land where I was born, the lands I've lived upon, and the land where I dwell in present time.
+I currently reside on the indigenous land of the Kumeyaay Tribe in the area known as San Diego, California.
+I offer my sincere and heartfelt gratitude to the living, the deceased, and the timeless spirits who steward the land where I was born, the lands I've lived upon, and the land where I dwell in present time.

 I offer my gratitude to the birds, the bees, the mountains and trees.
 The great fire of life; the sun, and the sky, the waterfalls and the rivers that I'm still blessed to drink from.
 I honor the animals, the fauna, and all forms of earth, air, water, and fire.